rafaeltab/multi-service-repro-turbo/README.md

 # Multiple service reproduction for turborepo

 This reproduction is meant to illustrate that a change in a package used by one service can cause a rebuild in many other services.
-This repository is an extreme case where the dependency is completely linear.

 ```mermaid
 flowchart LR